wasim985/D25-project/README.md

 ## Link to Data Story on this project
 [Click here for Data Story](https://bit.ly/4853pUM)

+## Code of analysis

+Stored in analysis\analysis.ipynb \
+must download text_comments.csv and text_submissions.csv seperately.

 ## Research Questions:

-How does specialization correspond to key metrics in post creation?
+How does specialization correspond to key metrics in post creation? \
-Are the top creators in a certain community more or less specialized?
+Are the top creators in a certain community more or less specialized? \
 Specialists tend to be more enthusiasic?
-Does this hold up online?
+Does this hold up online? \
 Are more specialized communities subject to certain social conditions?